naveenacharya1/Hadoop/hadoop-map-reduce/SecondarySortMR/README.md

 ```
 ##Data Flow Using Plug-in Classes

-To help you understand the map() and reduce() functions and custom plug-in classes, Figure 1-2 illustrates the data flow for a portion of input.
+To help you understand the map() and reduce() functions and custom plug-in classes,below diagram illustrates the data flow for a portion of input.

 ```bash